kindone/python-proptest/docs/unittest-integration.md

 # Unittest Integration

-PyPropTest provides seamless integration with Python's built-in `unittest` framework through the `@for_all` decorator.
+python-proptest provides seamless integration with Python's built-in `unittest` framework through the `@for_all` decorator.
 The decorator automatically detects whether it's being used in a unittest context (unittest.TestCase methods), pytest context, or standalone functions and adapts accordingly.

 ## Basic Usage